-Collateral type City, State Number of Properties Number of Buildings Rentable square feet ("RSF") / units/keys Weighted average % leased Weighted average lease term (yrs) Net lease 2 Office Stavenger Norway 1 26 1 290 926 RSF 100% 9.7
+Rentable square Number of Number of feet ("RSF") / Weighted average Weighted average Collateral type City, State Properties Buildings units/keys % leased lease term (yrs) Net lease 2 Office Stavenger, Norway 1 26 1,290,926 RSF 100% 9.7

 In July 2018, we acquired a class A office campus in Stavenger, Norway (the "Norway Net Lease") for \$320 million.
 The office campus consists of 26 buildings, which includes rentable square footage of 1.3 million feet.
 This property is 100% occupied by a single tenant that is rated investment grade AA-/Aa2 from S&P and Moody's, respectively.
 The property serves as their global headquarters.
 The Norway Net Lease requires the tenant to pay for all real estate related expenses, including operational expenditures, capital expenditures and municipality taxes.
 The Net Lease has a weighted average remaining lease term of 9.7 years and the tenant has the option to extend for two 5-year periods at the same terms with rent adjusted to market rent.
-The Net Lease also has annual rent increases based on the Norwegian CPI Index.
-Our tenant has injected a significant amount of capital into improvements of the property over the past 10 years.
-Financing on the Norway Net Lease consists of a mortgage payable of \$170.1 million with a fixed rate of 3.91%, which matures in June 2025.
+The Net Lease also has annual rent increases based on the Norway Net Lease consists of a mortgage payable of \$170.1 million with a fixed rate of 3.91%, which matures in June 2025.
 The tenant has made all rent payments and is current on all its financial obligations under the lease.
 Both the lease payments and mortgage debt service are NOK denominated currency.